X

 The NeuroHawk headgear.
 Photo: Sense Neuro Diagnostics

-Called “NeuroHawk,” the headgear scans specific regions of the brain for hemorrhaging, enabling quick diagnosis of the condition, which has affected more than 420,000 warfighters in the past 20 years.
+Called “NeuroHawk,” the headgear scans specific regions of the brain for hemorrhaging, enabling quick diagnosis of the condition that has affected more than 420,000 warfighters in the past 20 years.

 NeuroHawk offers non-invasive scans and monitoring in seconds, providing rapid and objective data to improve triage treatment decisions, decrease risks of secondary injury, and secure positive results.